 We wonder whether pooh-poohing about Facebook commerce ever taking off is simply an attention-getting angle.
 Facebook Places, Foursquare: Social Media's Tiny 2% Impact on Businesses.
 "You've got your Groupon and Living Social, and your Foursquare and Facebook Places," says Jonathan Marek.

 "What our clients are struggling with is: How big a deal are social media and location-based services, and how much of it is just sound and fury? " That's the question on the mind of most every marketer and retailer--and Marek might finally have an answer.
 Marek is senior VP at at Applied Predictive Technologies (APT), a software company that provides data and analytics to some of the biggest retailers and restaurants in the world, including Starbucks, Staples, Subway, and more.
 As he explains, APT essentially runs "clinical drug trials for businesses," measuring the incremental impact on sales of everything from traditional ad and social media campaigns to storefront physical remodeling and relocation.
 Like an FDA trial, the company uses "test and control patients," and a proprietary algorithm to measure campaigns against stores with similar traffic, sales, and characteristics.

 CHART OF THE DAY: Facebook Has Little Effect On What You Buy Online.
 Facebook Ramps Up Big E-Commerce Drive (Olga Kharif/Business Week) At this moment, the must-read stories in technology are scattered across hundreds of news sites and blogs.

 No surprise then that as mobile commerce grows, so does its lure to black-hats.
 McAfee Labs released its 2011 Threats Predictions, which cites mobile operating systems (Android and iOS) as well as abuses tied to location services like Facebook Places, Gowalla, and Foursquare.
 The fast growth of smart phones is likely to make 2011 “a turning point” in threats to mobile devices, McAfee’s report says, adding that the loose integration of these devices with business systems makes this threat particularly worrisome.
-Altimeter Report: Social Commerce, How Brands Are Generating Revenue by @lcecere.
-I’m frequently asked “What’s the top challenge the corporate social strategist is struggling” and over and over, ROI comes up very high.
+Stirring the Hotpot in Portland Google takes another step toward deployment of near-field communications (NFC) transactions with its current Hotpot promotion in Portland, Ore.

 To tackle this challenge head on, Altimeter has conducted a research project to find out how companies are connecting social technologies to the overall buying process as well as analyzing how they increase revenues for brands.
 Cyber Monday Is Dead, Long Live Online Shopping All Thanksgiving Weekend - The eMarketer Blog.

 Today, Cyber Monday —once the biggest online shopping day of the year—may be losing much of its punch.
 Seduced by retailers’ irresistible deals, shoppers didn’t wait until Monday to buy online, but began purchasing over Thanksgiving weekend from the comfort of their homes seemingly before the pies were served.
 On Thanksgiving Day, online sales were up 33% compared to a year ago and the average order value rose 14.3% to $182.74 compared to $159.81 in 2009, according to IBM unit Coremetrics , a web analytics company.
 Moreover, consumers began shopping earlier in the day in 2010 versus 2009 and they sustained that stronger momentum throughout day.